I2RLab/RegretMeasurement-GUI/README.md

 The GUI is programmed with a screen resolution 1600x900.
 Using screen with other resolutions may result in slightly distorted display.
 These distortion can be adjusted by editing the related .fig files with GUIDE application in Matlab.

+To start the survey instrument, execute Main.m in Matlab.
+There are a training session and an official session for the participants to choose.

+To view the measured data, go to the folder named: ParticipantsRegretData.

+To interpret and analyze the data, we need other tools which I will upload soon.